SunPower/pvfactors/README.rst

 Installation
 ------------

-pvfactors is currently compatible and tested with Python versions 2.7 and 3.6, and is available in `PyPI <https://pypi.org/project/pvfactors/>`_.
+pvfactors is currently compatible and tested with Python 2 and 3, and is available in `PyPI <https://pypi.org/project/pvfactors/>`_.
 The easiest way to install pvfactors is to use pip_ as follows:

 .. code:: sh